mpruna/prasleas/_posts/2020-06-15-Machine-Learning-Evaluation.md

 After the training phase, the model is evaluated against the test dataset.
 This is also known as the evaluation.
 The differences between the prediction and the actual data tell us how good was our model.

 We use errors to score Machine-Learning models.

-Some of the most common errors used in machine learning are:
+Some of the most common errors used in Machine-Learning are:

 - Mean Absolute Error
 - Mean Squared Error